Accent Marks & Special Characters in Spanish

 imperfect subj.:

-Object pronouns can also cause situations which force us to add accent marks.
-The three situations where we can add a pronoun to the end of a verb are infinitives, present participles, and affirmative commands.
-In each case we're adding an extra syllable (or two) to the end of a word.
-This would likely alter the pronunciation if we don't add an accent mark to where the stress originally fell:
+Using object pronouns can force us to add accent marks.
+The three situations where we can add a pronoun to the end of a verb are with infinitives, present participles, and affirmative commands.
+In each case we’re adding an extra syllable (or two) to the end of a word.
+This would likely alter the pronunciation if we don’t add an accent mark to where the stress originally fell:

 without pronoun: